VARUN1128/taqwa-store/README.md

 - Webp
 - image deletion from server
 - Video client side test
-- DB side security too
+- DB side security
+  Decrementation shouldnt be allowed to be less than 0 Order shouldnt be created if decrementation limit is reached Stock bug check
+  Multiple size scenario check
+  COD and amount to be paid